goetzrieger/ansible-labs-summit2020/content/ansible-tower-getting-started/3-projects/_index.md

 ## Setup Git Repository

-For this lab we will use playbooks stored in this Git repository, using the [proper tag/branch](https://github.com/ansible/workshop-examples/tree/summit_2020):
+For this lab we will use playbooks stored in this Git repository, using the [summit_2020 tag](https://github.com/ansible/workshop-examples/tree/summit_2020):

 [https://github.com/ansible/workshop-examples](https://github.com/ansible/workshop-examples)